futureoceanslab/FOL_Studygroup/Sessions/Good Practices/Good_Practices.md

 # The same applies for regular numbers

-# Lets say we want to know how many records we have of each species in the iris dataset that have a sepal width larger than 3
+# Let's say we want to know how many records we have of each species in the iris dataset that have a sepal width larger than 3

 # Global variables
 Spp <- unique(iris$Species)